ashah03/athenian-robotics.github.io/docs/pycharm.md

 2) Double click on `Project:your-project-name`

-3) Click on `Project Interpreter`
+3) Select the `Project Interpreter`

-4) Click on `...` next to the "Project Interpreter" value
+4) Click on icon to the right of the "Project Interpreter" value

 5) Click on `More...`

-6) Click on the interpreter you are using
+6) Select the interpreter you are using

 7) Click on the tree symbol
 <img title="Show paths for the selected interpreter" src="https://www.jetbrains.com/help/img/idea/2016.3/icon_show_paths.png" width="21" height="19">